4GeeksAcademy/react-tutorial-exercises/exercises/03.2-a-real-component/README.md

 </div>
 ```

- Note: This HTML code its based on the [Bootstrap Card](https://getbootstrap.com/docs/4.0/components/card/).
+> ☝ Note: This HTML code is based on the [Bootstrap Card](https://getbootstrap.com/docs/4.0/components/card/).

 ## 📝 Instructions:

-1. Please create a function called `BootstrapCard` that returns the card code and use the `ReactDOM.render` function `<BootstrapCard />` to add it into the website inside `#myDiv`.
+1. Please create a function called `BootstrapCard` that returns the card code and use the `ReactDOM.render` function and `<BootstrapCard />` to add it into the website inside `#myDiv`.

 ## 💡 Hint: